 - stiffness in more than one joint that lasts longer than 30 minutes

 - weight loss

 - joint deformity

 - unsteadiness when walking

+Eventually, if left untreated, the inflammation can invade and destroy cartilage — the connective tissue that cushions the ends of the bones.
 The tendons and ligaments that hold the joint together can also weaken and stretch.
-The joint eventually loses its shape and configuration.
-The damage can be severe.
+The joint can eventually lose its shape and configuration, and the damage can be severe.

-- are aged 60 years or above
+- are 60 years or older

 - are female